Lawsuit seeks to block Illinois abortion coverage expansion

 The expansion would enable poor women to obtain elective abortions.
 The law would also allow state employees to have the procedures covered under state health insurance.

-The law's passage by the Democratic-controlled Illinois legislature came as Republican-led state legislatures and other Republican governors have sought in recent years to tighten regulations on abortion clinics and forced closures in states such as Texas and Kentucky.
+The law's passage by the Democratic-controlled Illinois legislature came after some other U.S. states, which are controlled by Republicans, have sought in recent years to tighten regulations on abortion clinics and forced closures in Texas and Kentucky.